Joseph Heinrich Gügler: Biography

-Gügler was born on August 25, 1782 at the village of Udligerschwyl near Lucerne, Switzerland.
+Gügler was born on 25 August 1782 in the village of Udligerschwyl near Lucerne, Switzerland.
 He was the only son of simple country couple, and was recorded to be a delicate child.

 He received no regular schooling, but loves to read the books of his father again and again, so much that when he was only twelve years old, he had read the entire Holy Bible several times.
 Religiously inclined from childhood, he early desired to enter the clerical state, and after many entreaties his parents permitted him to begin his studies at the abbey school of Einsiedeln.
-On December 31, 1798 Gügler was sent to Petershausen, near Constance.
+On 31 December 1798 Gügler was sent to Petershausen, near Constance.
 And in 1800 he continued his classical course at Solothurn.
 In 1801 he began his study in philosophy, which he finished with great credit at Lucerne according to Immanuel Kant.

 During this period as a student, he became acquainted with Joseph Widmer, a fellow-student, the acquaintance ripening into a lifelong friendship.
 Through the influence of Widmer, Gügler, who had become undecided as to his future career, took up the study of theology, which both pursued at Landshut.

 Shortly before Gügler's ordination to priesthood he was appointed professor of exegesis at the lyceum in Lucerne.
 On 9 March 1805, he was ordained as a priest by Testa Ferrata, the papal legate, in which he was made canon of the collegiate church of St. Leodegar (Saint-Léger), retaining his position as professor of exegesis.
 Later he also taught pastoral theology, and 1822-24 acted as prefect of the lyceum.

 Criticism

 The methods of the new professors on how they taught students brought them into conflict, as well with the supporters of the old school, as with the followers of Ignaz Heinrich von Wessenberg and the "Illuminati" of Switzerland, they accused them of unchristian mysticism.
 A controversy followed between Gügler and Thaddæus Müller, city pastor of Lucerne, during which appeared, among other writings, Gügler's "Geist des Christentums und der Literatur im Verhältniss zu den Thaddæus Müllerschen Schriften".
-In December 12, 1820, Müller made a formal decree to the municipal authorities for the removal of Gügler from the professorship.
+On 12 December 1820 Müller made a formal decree to the municipal authorities for the removal of Gügler from the professorship.
 Immediately Widmer handed in his resignation,although when majority of the students sided with Gügler.
-Müller saw his mistake, and, at his special request Gügler was reinstated on January 23, 1811.
+Müller saw his mistake, and, at his special request, Gügler was reinstated on 23 January 1811.

 Gügler had also a dispute with Marcus Lutz, pastor at Leufelfingen, and issued the sarcastic pamphlet "Chemische Analyse und Synthese des Marcus Lutz zu Leufelfingen" (1816).
 Another controversy was with Troxler, who later became known as a philosopher.